 C. Water and Sewer

-As a matter of policy, Thurston County does not provide municipal water and/or municipal sewer service to rural areas, with the exception of those areas where a public health-related issue or water quality concern necessitates county involvement.
+Thurston County does not provide municipal water or municipal sewer service to rural areas, except for those areas where a public health-related issue or water quality concern necessitates county involvement.
 Cities are expected to provide water and sewer facilities to unincorporated areas within their respective urban growth areas.

-The county owns 3 water systems (Boston Harbor, Grand Mound, and Tamoshan), and five5 rural sewer systems (Grand Mound, Boston Harbor, Tamoshan/Beverly Beach, and Olympic View), and one sewer line system in the Lacey Urban Growth Area (Woodland Creek Sanitary Sewer).
+The county owns three water systems (Boston Harbor, Grand Mound, and Tamoshan), and five f sewer systems (Grand Mound, Boston Harbor, Tamoshan/Beverly Beach, Woodland Creek, and Olympic View), and one sewer line system in the Lacey UGA (Woodland Creek Sanitary Sewer).
+The Grand Mound water and sewer systems are located in the UGA.

-There are occasions when other rural privately-owned water and sewer systems experience operating troubles or failures which have a high potential for affecting a risk to public health.
-In those cases, the county will often assist the local residents in the planning, engineering and construction of improvements to the existing water and sewer systems to solve these local problems.
+On occasions when other rural, privately-owned water and sewer systems experience operating troubles or failures which could pose a risk to public health. , the county may assist the residents in the planning, engineering, and construction of improvements to the existing water and sewer systems to solve these problems.

 Urban Growth Areas

 Sewer and water systems are expected to be provided to unincorporated parts of areas identified and zoned for urban growth, with these systems constructed as the areas urbanize.
 The cities are typically responsible for extending these services within the unincorporated parts of urban growth areas.
-The Woodland Creek sewer line is operated and maintained by the City of Lacey by agreement between the city and the county.
-The county will own the system until the construction loan is paid off at which time the system will come under the ownership of the City of Lacey.

 Grand Mound UGA: An urban growth area was established in the Rochester/Grand Mound area in the late 1970s.
 The UGA boundaries and zoning were updated in 1995.
 A Utility Local Improvement District (ULID) was formed through approval by the community in late 1996 to provide water and sewer system improvements in the Grand Mound UGA.
 Both water and sewer systems are in operation providing service to customers located within the UGA.
 In 2002, the county established policies to provide water service to properties located outside of the UGA.

 Lacey UGA: An urban growth area was established in the Lacey area in the early 1990s.
-The UGA boundaries and zoning were updated in compliance with City and County Joint Planning for the Lacey UGA.
-Thurston County has received loan and grant funding from the Washington State Department of Ecology to convert 131 septic systems in the Woodland Creek and Covington Place developments to a STEP sewer system that connects to the City of Lacey sewer collection system.
-The County will own this STEP system until the loan is payed-off, when ownership will be turned over to the City of Lacey.
-Until then by mutual agreement with the City of Lacey, they will operate and maintain the system.
+The UGA boundaries and zoning were updated in compliance with city and county joint planning.
+Thurston County received loan and grant funding from the Washington State Department of Ecology to convert 131 septic systems in the Woodland Creek Estates and Covington Place developments to a STEP sewer system that connects to the City of Lacey sewer collection system.
+The county will own this STEP system until ownership is turned over to the City of Lacey, either when the loan is paid off or through annexation.
+Until then, by mutual agreement with the City of Lacey, they will operate, maintain, and manage the system.
 The system was completed and has been operational since March 2014.

 Table 7-3.
 LOS Standards for Water & Sewer